T. Jeremiah Beam

 “The Mogul”

-Jim Beam had three children, a son T. Jeremiah Beam, and two daughters, Mildred and Margaret.
-Jere who was born in July 1899, Mildred who was born in 1901 and Margaret who was born in February 1904.
+Jim Beam had three children: a son, T Jeremiah Beam, and two daughters, Mildred and Margaret.
+Jere, born in 1899, Mildred, born in 1901, and Margaret, born in 1904.
 All three were born in Bardstown, Kentucky, “the Bourbon Capital of the World.”
-As soon as he was old enough at age 13, "Jerry" was put to work in the family business which was called the Clear Springs Distillery in 1913.
-In 1918 he left home to attend college at the University of Kentucky.
-His sister, Margaret, married Frederick Booker Noe, Sr.
+As soon as he was old enough at age 13, "Jere" was put to work in the family business, which was called the Clear Springs Distillery.
+In 1918, Jere left home to attend college at the University of Kentucky.
+Meanwhile, his sister, Margaret, married Frederick Booker Noe, Sr.

 In 1920, the Beam operation was shuttered by Prohibition.
-After Repeal in 1933, Jere and Colonel Jim (almost 70 years old) purchased the old Murphy Barber Distillery at Clermont, Kentucky.
-They built a new plant within an astounding 120 days, renamed as the Jim Beam Company, and resurrected the "Old Tub" brand and adding a new brand called simply "Jim Beam" (its white label version today).
-In 1938 the Beams started making "Jim Beam Rye Whiskey."
+After the Repeal in 1933, Jere and Colonel Jim (almost 70 years old) purchased the old Murphy Barber Distillery at Clermont, Kentucky.
+They built a new plant within an astounding 120 days, renamed it the Jim Beam Company, and resurrected the "Old Tub" brand, adding a new brand called simply "Jim Beam" (its white label version today).
+In 1938, the Beams started making "Jim Beam Rye Whiskey."

-As time went on Carl's sons, Baker and David, also went to work as Head or Master Distillers at the Jim Beam Company.
-In 1974 Baker Beam becomes Master Distiller at the Clermont Distillery and in 1978 the company releases "Jim Beam Black Label" a bourbon aged twice as long at eight years and sold at a slightly higher premium price.
+As time went on, Carl's sons, Baker and David, also went to work as Head or Master Distillers at the Jim Beam Company.
+In 1974, Baker Beam became Master Distiller at the Clermont Distillery, and in 1978, the company released "Jim Beam Black Label," a bourbon aged twice as long, at eight years, and sold at a slightly higher premium price.

 Jim Beam Black, the World’s #1 Premium Bourbon was released at the end of Jere & Carl Beam’s tenure.
 It is aged 8 years and has looked similar in all its versions of packaging.